Gaetan35/pricing_hub_coding_test/README.md

-# Test technique Pricing Hub
+# Technical test Pricing Hub

 This project is a technical test made as part of Pricing Hub's interview process.